Developer: Tokai Engineering Publisher: Sunsoft Release: 02/92 Genre: Action

 As much as I like the level design it does have some flaws.
 Although Super Spy Hunter is six levels long it feels double that length.
 That is because its stages run far too long in my opinion.
 When they introduce a gimmick they run it into the ground.
 The quicksand of stage 2 makes for an interesting driving experience.
 But it grows stale fast.
 The shooting action of its helicopter portion is just as intense as any dedicated shooter on the system.
 But it is way too long, with repetitive enemy waves and an unchanging blue background.
 Chopping some of the longer levels in half would have done wonders for the game’s pacing.

-Although you are better equipped this is still a challenging game.
+Although you have better equipment this is still a challenging game.
 Slightly touching anything inflicts damage, even the walls.
 Initially when your life bar is short death comes quickly.
 It is very easy to miss your desired power-up in the heat of battle, namely life.
 The trucks come frequently at first but become spaced out as you progress.
 Death starts you back at square one, including your life bar.
 If this happens during a boss battle, forget it.
 For as long as these fights are it is near impossible to manage at the default power level.
 The game is challenging but not completely unfair though.
 A few tweaks would have made the frustration less annoying.

 Sunsoft were at the top of their game by Super Spy Hunter’s release and it shows.
 The game moves at a blistering pace and features little slowdown.
 The raster effects used to simulate the twisting roads defy the hardware as well.
-The bosses are massive screen sized mechanical constructs that need to be taken apart piece by piece.
+The bosses are massive full screen mechanical constructs that need to be taken apart piece by piece.
 The game throws many sprites on screen to its detriment though.
 Super Spy Hunter has some of the worst flickering on the system although it doesn’t affect gameplay that much.

 In Closing